leapt/im-bundle/docs/index.rst

 Introduction
 ------------

-Imagemagick wrapper for Symfony2.
+Imagemagick wrapper for Symfony.

 It's a general wrapper to access imagemagick command line functions, instead of using bindings like iMagick, which doesn't cover all the imagemagick functionalities.

-It allows you to use all the convert/mogrify power, from your controller or your views
+It allows you to use all the convert/mogrify power, from your controller or your views.

 Contents
 --------